arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/optics/dsl/README.md

 @optics data class Employee(val name: String, val company: Company?)
 ```

-The DSL will be generated in the same package as your `data class` and can be used on the `Companion` of your class.
+The DSL will be generated in the same package as your `data class` and can be used on the `Companion` of your class. `Companion` definition is omitted here to improve readability.

 ```kotlin:ank
 import arrow.optics.dsl.*